ronrothjr/The-Spiral-of-Becoming/README.md

 ## **The Beautiful Paradox**

-By offering questions instead of answers, the Spiral becomes MORE universal, not less.
+By offering questions instead of answers, the Threads become MORE universal, not less.
 Everyone has to grapple with these tensions.
 No tradition has solved them completely.
 We're all still learning.

 This is Becoming at its best \- not a fixed theology but a recognition that we're all responding to the same cosmic questions from our unique positions in the creative advance.